nazaretcaballo-CX/entrypoints-CMS/en-US/como-crear-editar-un-entrypoint.md

 A user will never see an entry point that they are not supposed to see, as long as said entry point is correctly configured.

-{% hint style = "success"%} Example:
+{% hint style = "success" %} Example:

 *Alice is a user of an Android device.
-Alice will never see an entry point that is configured to be viewed by only iOS users.* {% endhint%}
+Alice will never see an entry point that is configured to be viewed by only iOS users.* {% endhint %}

 ## Creating an entry point